-Warning signs in people with intellectual disabilities are often similar to warning signs for small children.
-Sexual assault of the intellectually disabled often happens in the home, or in the place where the victim spends most of his or her time.
+Warning signs in people with intellectual disabilities are often similar to those found in small children who are victims of sexual abuse.
+Sexual assault of the intellectually disabled often happens in the home or in the place where the victim spends most of his or her time.
 Be wary of allowing unsupervised visits with caretakers or others who are close to the individual.
-Always be on the lookout for sexual abuse red flags.
-Report your suspicions immediately if you notice signs of sexual assault in your loved one.
+Always be on the lookout for red flags.
+Report your suspicions immediately if you notice signs of possible sexual assault in your loved one.

-If your intellectually disabled loved one has been the victim of sexual assault in Illinois, get help from an attorney.
-The police you notified about your suspicions will help you press charges against the perpetrator, but only a sexual assault attorney can help you file a civil claim.
-A civil lawsuit is different from a criminal trial.
-A criminal case aims to punish the perpetrator with a sentence, such as jail time, while the goal of a civil case is to compensate the victim for his or her losses.
-Winning a civil claim in Illinois could lead to reimbursement for the following damages:
+If your intellectually disabled loved one has been the victim of sexual assault, you should seek counsel from an attorney experienced in handling sensitive cases of this nature.
+The police you notify about your suspicions could help you press charges against the perpetrator, but only a sexual assault attorney can help you file a civil claim.
+A criminal conviction aims to make the perpetrator answer to the state by punishing them with a sentence of jail time or fines, while the goal of a civil case is to compensate the victim for his or her losses.
+Winning a civil claim for sexual assault could lead to reimbursement for the following “compensatory” damages: